-Access to the YES system of care is available to all Idaho youth under the age of 18 who have a mental health diagnosis and a functional impairment, known as serious emotional disturbance (SED), or youth at risk of an SED.
-For Medicaid eligible youth, Medicaid covers many of the services that are part of the YES system of care.
-For youth who do not qualify for Medicaid, services may be accessed for a fee through Magellan Healthcare, MagellanofIdaho.com.
+Access to the YES system of care is available to all Idaho youth under the age of 18 who have a mental health diagnosis and a functional impairment, known as serious emotional disturbance (SED).
+For Medicaid eligible youth, Medicaid covers the services that are part of the YES system of care.
+For youth who do not qualify for Medicaid, services may be accessed for a fee through Magellan Healthcare, magellanofidaho.com.

-Understanding the CANS
+Understanding CANS

-What is the CANS?
+What is CANS?